wso2/docs-choreo-dev/en/docs/choreo-concepts/choreo-marketplace.md

 The service name follows the convention of `component name - endpoint name`, while all other details remain unchanged.

+## Service versioning in Choreo Marketplace

+The marketplace service versions are displayed in their major version form.
+A service in the Choreo marketplace will represent the respective semantic-version-based latest Choreo service version in the same major version as the service.

+e.g. If a Choreo service has versions: `v1.0`, `v1.1`, `v1.2` and `v2.0`, the Choreo marketplace will include services with versions `v1` and `v2` representing `v1.2` and `v2.0` respectively.

+When you deploy a new minor version in an already deployed Choreo service, respective marketplace service will be automatically updated to represent the latest available version within the major version.

+### Semantic versioning based intelligent routing in the Choreo Marketplace
+When using a marketplace service as a dependency, dependant service's traffic will be automatically routed to the latest version of the respective Choreo service in the same major version.
+This will ensure your dependencies are updated automatically, without having to manually update the dependencies within a major version.

+e.g. Consider you have created a connection to connect your Choreo component `Foo` to the Choreo service `Bar` with version `v1`.
+If `Bar` service's respective Choreo service has a latest version of `v1.2` in `v1` range, Foo will be connected to `Bar`'s `v1.2`.
+When `Bar` service releases its `v1.3`, traffic from `Foo` will be automatically routed to `Foo v1.3`

 ## Edit services in the Choreo Marketplace

 You can edit services in the Choreo Marketplace.
 During redeployment to any environment, Choreo automatically updates service definitions, visibility, and descriptions.